ADHD Assessment for Women

 Attention Deficit Hyperactivity Disorder (ADHD) is a condition that is not limited to childhood but can also affect women throughout their lives.
-In this section, we delve into the distinct aspects of ADHD in women, exploring the diagnosis criteria, symptoms, assessment methods, and available treatments.
+In this section, we delve into the distinct aspects of ADHD in women, exploring the diagnosis criteria, symptoms, ADHD assessments, and available treatments.

 Diagnosis

 At Berkeley Psychiatrists, we follow UK practice guidelines for diagnosing ADHD in women.
+ADHD diagnoses are increasingly recognised among women, challenging the stereotype that ADHD primarily affects hyperactive boys.
 We assess symptoms and determine if they meet the diagnostic criteria for ADHD.
 To receive a diagnosis, symptoms must have been present since childhood, significantly impact daily functioning, and be present in multiple areas of life.

 ADHD in women can manifest differently across different stages of life.
+Inattentive ADHD often presents with distinct symptoms in women and girls, such as disorganisation and procrastination.
 It is important to recognise the sociological and psychological effects ADHD can have on women, taking into account gender differences and biases that exist within society.
 Symptoms may vary and include difficulties with attention, organisation, impulsivity, and emotional regulation.

 In girls, ADHD may be diagnosed less frequently compared to boys.
 This could be due to gender biases in symptom presentation and diagnostic criteria.
 Girls with ADHD may exhibit more internalising symptoms, such as daydreaming and inattentiveness, rather than the externalising behaviours commonly associated with boys.
 These gender biases can lead to delayed or missed diagnoses, resulting in challenges without appropriate support.

 Our assessment process considers the unique experiences and challenges faced by women with ADHD.
+Our assessment process includes a detailed assessment to ensure a comprehensive evaluation.
 We take into account the gender-specific factors that can influence symptom presentation and ensure a comprehensive evaluation to provide accurate diagnoses and tailored treatment plans.
+A full assessment is conducted to gather comprehensive information and provide accurate diagnoses.

 Similar Conditions

 During the diagnostic process, we carefully consider other conditions that may share similar symptoms or overlap with ADHD.
+It is essential to accurately diagnose ADHD to differentiate it from other conditions with similar symptoms.
 It is essential to differentiate ADHD from these conditions to ensure accurate diagnoses and effective treatment plans.
 Some examples of conditions that can exhibit similar symptoms include:

 • Anxiety Disorders: Anxiety disorders, such as Generalized Anxiety Disorder (GAD) or Social Anxiety Disorder (SAD)